 Some states allow you to use the federal bankruptcy exemptions rather than your state's exemptions.
 Find out if you can use the federal exemptions and what property is protected.

-In addition to the bankruptcy exemptions, you may be able to take advantage of certain other exemptions found outside the bankruptcy code to help you protect your property when you file for bankruptcy.
+In addition to the bankruptcy exemptions, you might be able to take advantage of certain exemptions outside the bankruptcy code to help you protect your property when you file for bankruptcy.
+These exemptions are known as "federal nonbankruptcy exemptions."

 Find out about assets that you won't be able to exempt (protect) in bankruptcy.